spacechop/spacechop/docs/configuration/storage.md

 # Storage

-## Hash parameter

-All storages must make use of the `hash` parameter in order keep transformations up to date as preset configuration changes.

 ## S3 Storage

 The S3 storage uploads transformations to a S3 bucket, or any other provider implementing the S3 interface \(for example Digital Ocean Spaces\).

+{% hint style="info" %}
+**Digital Ocean** can be used by adding an endpoint.
+{% endhint %}

 ### Example